Stefan-Brewer/Google-Cybersecurity-Course/README.md

-# Google-Cybersecurity-Course
+# My notes for the Google Cybersecurity Course
-Notes and assignments for the Google cybersecurity course on Coursera
+Notes and assignments for the Google cybersecurity course on Coursera:
 https://www.coursera.org/professional-certificates/google-cybersecurity

 ### Content: